appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 * Status: `All selected`
 * Event initiated by: `* (All services and users)`
 1. Click `Done`
-2. Back in the &lt; Alert Name > window, review `Actions` to ensure that an Action group is assigned to notify the appropriate personnel in your organization.
+2. Back in the < Alert Name > window, review `Actions` to ensure that an Action group is assigned to notify the appropriate personnel in your organization.

 **From Azure CLI**